afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/introduction.md

 where $x_{i+1}$ denotes the amount of stuff at time point $i+1$,
 $x_{i}$ denotes the amount of stuff at time point $i$,  $T$ denotes the solution horizon and $h$ denotes the step size.
 The notation $\left(\star\right)_{i}$ denotes all terms are evaluated at time step $i$.
 ````

+### Solution of Linear Algebraic Equations
+Fill me in.